What is the annual nomination deadline?

 What are the age requirements?

 South Carolina residents between the ages of 30 and 45 are eligible.
-The candidate must not have turned 46 by July 1 of the current year to be considered.
+The candidate must not have turned 46 by July 1, 2019 to be considered for the upcoming class.

 What are the education requirements?

 None.
 Education of Fellows ranges from no college degree to post-doctoral work.